 USCIS clearly states that “there must be a risk of loss and a chance for gain” in any redeployment investment to meet the at-risk requirement.
 However, different investments offer different risk profiles.
 It is certainly CanAm’s priority to select high quality redeployment options and help our investors understand the risk profile of these options and select one that suits their investment goals.

-The current USCIS Policy Manual provides two examples of acceptable redeployment investments – namely a redeployment into another construction project or new issue municipal bonds, such as for infrastructure spending.
-While the EB-5 stakeholder community is presently advocating for USCIS to confirm that the scope of permissible redeployment vehicles (for example, to include any investments in marketable securities) is broader than these two examples, USCIS has yet to do so.
-Therefore, for the time being, CanAm’s current redeployment options strictly fall within these two examples.
+The June 2017 USCIS Policy Manual provides two examples of acceptable redeployment investments – namely a redeployment into another construction project or new issue municipal bonds, such as for infrastructure spending.

 As far as CanAm is concerned, our investors will have already met all EB-5 Program requirements (including job creation) by the time the original EB-5 investment is realized.
 Importantly, USCIS does not require repaid capital to be redeployed into another EB-5 project.
 Therefore, CanAm seeks to present market-rate investment projects to our investors who need to redeploy – opportunities that provide quality returns but at much less risk than their original EB-5 investment and that still meet the USCIS requirements for redeployment so that their I-829 Petitions are protected.
 Under no circumstances will it be offering EB-5 projects as redeployment investments to its investors.